noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

     COPY [--chown=<user>:<group>] <src>... <dest>
     COPY [--chown=<user>:<group>] ["<src>",... "<dest>"]
     COPY --from=<see FROM syntax above>

     VOLUME

     USER

+    # An ENTRYPOINT allows you to configure a container that will run as an executable.
+    #
+    ENTRYPOINT ["executable", "param1", "param2"]
+    # exec form, is preferred

+    ENTRYPOINT command param1 param2
+    ENTRYPOINT exec top -b
+    # shell form
+    # The shell form prevents any CMD or run command line arguments from being used, but has the disadvantage that your ENTRYPOINT will be started as a subcommand of /bin/sh -c, which does not pass signals.
+This means that the executable will not be the container’s PID 1 - and will not receive Unix signals - so your executable will not receive a SIGTERM from docker stop <container>.
+    # To ensure that docker stop will signal any long running ENTRYPOINT executable correctly, you need to remember to start it with exec

     STOPSIGNAL signal
     # sets the system call signal that will be sent to the container to exit.